jpisklak/wildcard_HF/README.md

 - `./plots`: Stores all generated plots in both .png and .svg formats.

-- `./markdown`: Contains files used to generate the R Markdown document.
+- `./markdown`: Contains the R markdown files used to generate the HTML results document.